Hyperbaric Oxygen Therapy (HBOT) and Stroke

 If you or your loved one has experienced psychological changes from a TBI, reach out to a TBI rehab clinic.
 Aviv Clinics has a diverse medical team to help individuals enhance and nurture their brains and bodies.
 The results?
 Fewer limitations and a happy and healthy life.
 Contact our team today.

-The 5 Support Stages of Stroke Recovery
+The Stroke Recovery Timeline: 5 Support Stages of Recovery

 The brain is a powerful yet delicate organ we often take for granted.
 Every thought, movement, and feeling we experience is thanks to the brain.
 So when these significant capabilities are suddenly stripped away by a stroke, the emotional and physical turmoil runs deep.